h-jpj/widget-chess/README.md

 A translucent chess widget for Linux desktops that enables long-term games between two players, either locally or over a network connection.

+This project will take a break due to being in student accomadation and not being able to test the networking since I cannot portward here sadly.

 ![Widget Chess Screenshot](https://github.com/yourusername/widget_chess/raw/main/resources/screenshot.png)

 ## 🌟 Features